xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures26.md

 Web Admin Interface
 -------------------

-ArangoDB's built-in web interface now uses sessions.
+AvocadoDB's built-in web interface now uses sessions.
 Session information is stored in cookies, so clients using the web interface must accept cookies in order to use it.

 The new startup option `--server.session-timeout` can be used for adjusting the session lifetime.